sph-mn/sph-lib/readme.md

 ## highlights
 * (sph base91) - encoder/decoder
 * (sph cli) - create command-line interfaces
-* (sph filesystem asset-compiler) - configuration format and helpers to concatenate/preprocess code from multiple sources
 * (sph filesystem versioning) - gives a path to the next version of a file and automatically archives the old version
 * (sph install) - program and library installer
 * (sph io path-pipe-chain) - call procedures with input/output arguments in a chained manner to allow data flow between them
 * (sph lang parser type-signature) - a parser and writer for the sph type signature notation
 * (sph lang plcss) - s-expression language that compiles to css
 * (sph lang scm-format) - format scheme code
-* (sph lang template) - s-expression quasiquote template processor
+* (sph lang template)
 * (sph libmagic) - binding to the libmagic library from the "file" utility that guesses file types
 * (sph process) - execute programs and evaluate shell or scheme code
 * (sph process create) - create child processes and process chains
-* (sph random-data) - generate random data. strings, booleans, lists, bytevectors, characters, ...
+* (sph random-data) - generate random data. strings, booleans, lists, and more
 * (sph record) - vectors as records
 * (sph scgi) - scgi interface. a server that accepts scgi requests and calls a custom procedure to handle them
 * (sph scrypt) - use the scrypt key derivation function. depends on https://github.com/jkalbhenn/scrypt